 Getting Started with Blazor DatePicker Component in Web App

-This section briefly explains about how to include Blazor DatePicker component in your Blazor Web App using Visual Studio.
+This section explains how to include the Blazor DatePicker component in a Blazor Web App using Visual Studio and Visual Studio Code.

 Prerequisites